AnyChart/docs.anychart.com/Common_Settings/Point Size.md

 ## Maximum Width

-You can set a limit to the width of points (calculated automatically) by using the **maxPointWidth()** method of the class your chart or series belongs to.
-For example, in the case of Cartesian charts it is {api:anychart.charts.Cartesian#maxPointWidth}maxPointWidth(){api}.
+You can set a limit to the width of points by using the {api:?entry=maxPointWidth}maxPointWidth(){api} method of the class your chart or series belongs to:

 ```
 // set the maximum width of points
-column1.maxPointWidth(20);
+column1.maxPointWidth(40);
 ```

 {sample}CS\_Point\_Size\_02{sample}

 ## Minimum Length

-The default minimum length of a point is 1: when the value of a point is 0, it is still visualized as if its value were 1.

-If you want points with zero values to be visualized as longer bars, use the **minPointLength()** method of the class your chart or series belongs to.
-For example, in the case of Cartesian charts it is {api:anychart.charts.Cartesian#minPointLength}minPointLength(){api}.
+When the magnitude of difference between values is too high, some elements with low values might look too small and be difficult to interact with.
+In this case you can make them bigger by using the {api:?entry=minPointLength}minPointLength(){api} method of the class your chart or series belongs to:

 ```
 // set the minimum length of points